diogoscf/github-lines/README.md

 # GitHub Lines

-GitHub Lines is a bot, currently only available in Discord, that highlights one or more lines when mentioned in a GitHub link.
+GitHub Lines is a bot, currently only available in Discord, that displays one or more lines when mentioned in a GitHub link.
+It also supports syntax higlighting!

 Example: